dantleech/artago/README.md

 [![Build](https://github.com/dantleech/artago/actions/workflows/go.yml/badge.svg)](https://github.com/dantleech/artago/actions/workflows/go.yml)

 **Art**ifact**ag**gogeregator aggregates artifacts - you `POST` build artifacts to it and you configure what should be done with the artifacts.
-Artag provides a web server to serve the artifacts.
+Artago provides a web server to serve the artifacts.

 It's an artifact server.
 It serves artifacts.